Aylesford, Nova Scotia: Economy

 Aylesford's economy relies primarily on the local agricultural industry.
 It is a service centre for the surrounding agricultural district.
 An important crop is cranberries cultivated on the extensive peat bogs.
 Peat moss harvesting operations are also active.

 Aylesford's largest tourist attraction, the Oaklawn Farm Zoo (located just outside the village in Millville), was home to Rutledge, the heaviest living lion in captivity, as certified by Guinness World Records in 1997.
 Rutledge died in February 2009, three months short of his 18th birthday.
 The zoo also has a variety of other animals including tigers, dromedary camels, and a variety of monkeys.
 Other attractions in Aylesford include a public beach at Aylesford Lake, Crystal Falls hiking trail, and Clairemont Provincial park.

 A farm called Dempsey's Corner has a fee-based self-pick service for fruits and vegetables.
 They also have a petting zoo and educate their visitors on the history of farming.
 Many other area farms provide a self-pick service offering strawberries, apples, pears, cherries, blueberries, raspberries, peaches and other produce.

 There is also an Elementary School, St. Mary's Elementary (grades from primary to 5), along with West Kings District High School (grades 9-12).
 The Middle School youth attend Pine Ridge Middle School in neighbouring Kingston.

-There is a thriving Scouting group in Aylesford, 1st Aylesford Scouting, which is about to celebrate its 100th anniversary in 2024.